 Gas turbine is not able to generate the torque at zero speed i.e. not capable of self-start hence require the additional starting mechanism.
-The usual practice is to start synchronous generator as starting motor by using the adjustable speed drive.
-In this scenario field excitation is switched on after achieving the 95% or more of nominal speed hence generation protection needed is limited to 95% and 105% of nominal frequency range.
+In case gas turbine starts up using separate speed drives (electrical motor or diesel engine), the field excitation is switched on after achieving the 95% or more of nominal speed hence generator protection needed is limited to 95% to 105% of nominal frequency range.
 In case of big machine where line commutated inverter with variable speed drive is used as starting mechanism, field excitation is on at very low speed.
 Hence generator protection needed is from very low frequency to 105% of nominal frequency range.
 Main step for starting up GTG and STG is shown in figure 2.

-Figure 2, Start up sequence speed vs time
+Fig.2 Start up sequence speed vs time

-D. Gas Turbine Starting Up Sequence:
+- D. Gas Turbine Starting Up Sequence:

+- o -- a1 acceleration step using adjustable speed drive,

+- a1 a2 purging stage,

-o -- a1 acceleration step using adjustable speed drive , a1 - a2 purging stage , a2 - a3 deceleration stage , a3 - a4 fuel ignition stage a4 - b ramp up stage to synchronous speed.
+- a2 a3 deceleration stage,

+- a3 -- a4 fuel ignition stage,

+- a4 b ramp up stage to synchronous speed.